cjohnson318/jazz/README.md

 Scripts to read chords from a file, and then generate MIDI data to be played by a MIDI device.

+So far, all chords are built from stacking thirds.
+There's no support for quartal voicings, or anything else, just vanilla chords.

+Voice leading is achieved by using inversions of chords until the difference between one chord and the next is minimized.
+At the moment, the voicing for the entire score is define deterministically from the voicing of the first chord, which by default is in root position, in the fifth octave.

 ## Setup

 This project includes a `requirements.txt`, so you can use it with a virtual